InteractiveComputerGraphics/splashsurf/splashsurf/README.md

     -o <output-file>
             Filename for writing the reconstructed surface to disk (default: "{original_filename}_surface.vtk")

-        --output-octree <output-octree>
+        --output-normals <output-normals>
+            Whether to write vertex normals to the output file.
+Note that currently the normals are only computed using an area weighted average of triangle normals [default: off]  [possible values: on, off] --output-octree <output-octree>
             Optional filename for writing the octree used to partition the particles to disk